-BRAZOS COUNTY, GRIMES COUNTY, LEON COUNTY, AND ROBERTSON COUNTY HAVE BEEN AWARDED FEDERAL FUNDS MADE AVAILABLE THROUGH THE DEPARTMENT OF HOMELAND SECURITY (DHS)/FEDERAL EMERGENCY MANAGEMENT AGENCY UNDER THE EMERGENCY FOOD AND SHELTER PROGRAM (EFSP).
+BURLESON COUNTY, MADISON COUNTY, AND WASHINGTON COUNTY HAVE BEEN AWARDED FEDERAL FUNDS MADE AVAILABLE THROUGH THE DEPARTMENT OF HOMELAND SECURITY (DHS)/FEDERAL EMERGENCY MANAGEMENT AGENCY UNDER THE STATE SET ASIDE PROCESS OF THE EMERGENCY FOOD AND SHELTER PROGRAM (EFSP).

 These counties have been chosen to receive the following award amounts to supplement emergency food and shelter programs in the counties: